rapid-lang/rapid/LRM/README.md

 ###Why RAPID?

 The name RAPID represents the goal of the language: making API server development quick.
-Also, it's a recurive acronym for *Rapid Application Developer Interface Dialect*
+Also, it's a recurive acronym for *Rapid Application Programmer Interface Dialect*

 ###RAPID Programs